 - a.
 Employees working at least six (6) hours shall receive a meal break of not less than thirty (30) minutes or more than sixty (60) minutes.
 Meal breaks are not considered time worked. - b.
 All Employees, except 56-hour Employees, shall be allowed a total of fifteen (15) minutes of relief during the first half of the shift (at least four hours) and a total of fifteen (15) minutes of relief break(s) during the second half of the shift (at least four hours). - c.
-Uniform smoking/vaping rules will be applied to all Employees in each work site and they will comply with Alaska Statute 18.35.300 through 18.35.341.
+Uniform smoking rules will be applied to all Employees in each work site and they will comply with Alaska Statute 18.35.300 through 18.35.341.

 Section 3.
-Schedules
+Work Week

-a.
-The pay period shall begin on Saturday at 12:00 a.m. and end on Friday at 11:59 p.m.
+- a.
+Work weeks shall begin on Saturday at 12:01 am and end on Friday at 11:59 pm.
 It is the intent of the Employer to designate the work week as described above for purposes of administrative and accounting ease, not change the regular days (Monday through Friday) worked by most Employees or to cause Employees to work more often on Saturday and Sunday.

-All Full-Time Employees, except 56-hour Employees, will be guaranteed a minimum of 40-hours (from a combination of regular, holiday and leave hours) in a workweek with two consecutive days off each week.
+All Full-Time Employees, except 56-hour Employees, will be guaranteed a minimum of 40-hours in a workweek with two consecutive days off each week.
 Where practicable, Part-Time Employees shall also have two consecutive days off each week.
 40-hour Employees except for 911 dispatchers, pool Employees, landfill workers and any others mutually agreed to by the parties, will normally be scheduled to work their 40-hours between Monday and Friday of each workweek.
 Information Technology, Maintenance, and Custodial employees may be scheduled to work Saturdays.

-Alternate work schedules such as four-tens, rotating nines and four-twelves may be utilized by written agreement between the Employee and Supervisor.
-Schedule changes may be made with thirty (30) calendar days' written notice prior to the implementation date.
-The Human Resources Director and the KBEA President will be informed of all permanent work hour changes.
+This does not preclude weekend scheduling by mutual agreement.
+The Human Resources Director and the KBEA President will be informed of all permanent work hour changes. - b.

-b.
 For 56-hour Employees, the regular work schedule will consist of twenty-four (24) hour shifts.
-The shift change will be at 8:00 a.m. unless the parties mutually agree to either an earlier or later change time.

-Any non-temporary change made shall not start earlier than 7:00 a.m. or later than 9:00 a.m.
+The shift change will be at 8:00 a.m. unless the parties mutually agree to either an earlier or later change time. - Any non-temporary change made shall not start earlier than 7:00 a.m. or later than 9:00 a.m.
 If the parties agree to a change in the time, the change must remain in effect for a minimum of six (6) months.
 Before a change is made, thirty (30) calendar days written notice will be given to the affected Employees.
 The provisions of this subsection will not apply to Employees undergoing basic training.